 Bacterial flagella consist of three parts – A basal body, Hook, and Filament.

-c.
-Amphitrichous: Bacteria having one flagellum at each end.
+- Amphitrichous: Bacteria have one flagellum at each end.

 Flagella help in the movement of bacteria.

 Pili or Fimbriae:

 Fimbriae or pili are thin and fine hair-like non-flagellar surface appendages found in some gram-negative bacteria.
 Fimbriae look superficially similar to flagella and are shorter and thinner than flagella – hence they are also called pili.
 Pili are 3-25 nm in diameter and 0.5 – 20 μm in length.

 Pili are two types Common pili and Sex pili.

 Common pili are involved in adhesion between themselves.
 Sex pili are longer than the other pili and help in sexual recombination.